Methodology | Pew Research Center

 Data collection protocol

-The data collection field period for this survey was March 24-30, 2025.
+The data collection field period for this survey was March 16 to March 22, 2026.
 Surveys were conducted via self-administered web survey or by live telephone interviewing.

 Panelists participating online were sent an email invitation and up to two email reminders if they did not respond to the survey.
 ATP panelists who consented to SMS messages were sent an SMS invitation with a link to the survey and up to two SMS reminders.

-For panelists who take surveys over the phone with a live interviewer: Prenotification postcards were mailed on March 21.
-Soft launch took place on March 24 and involved dialing until a total of five interviews had been completed.
+For panelists who take surveys over the phone with a live interviewer: Prenotification postcards were mailed on March 13.
+Soft launch took place on March 16 and involved dialing until a total of nine interviews had been completed.
 All remaining English- and Spanish-speaking sampled phone panelists’ numbers were dialed throughout the remaining field period.
 Panelists who take surveys via phone can receive up to six calls from trained SSRS interviewers.

 Data quality checks